Cyber Intelligence

 • July 2026: Azure Portal Sentinel experience retired; all access via security.microsoft.com

-What Changes in the Unified Portal
+What changes in the unified portal

 Previously you had two queues: Sentinel incidents (from Log Analytics analytics rules) and Defender XDR incidents (from Defender for Endpoint, Defender for Identity, etc.).
 In the unified portal, all incidents appear in a single queue at Incidents & alerts → Incidents.

-Microsoft's correlation engine can now link a Defender for Endpoint alert (suspicious process on a workstation) with a Sentinel analytics rule hit (anomalous Azure AD sign-in) and surface them as a single correlated incident — because both signals flow through the same pipeline.
+Microsoft's correlation engine can now link a Defender for Endpoint alert (suspicious process on a workstation) with a Sentinel analytics rule hit (anomalous Azure AD sign-in) and surface them as a single correlated incident, because both signals flow through the same pipeline.

-Investigation Experience
+Investigation experience

 The investigation graph is unified.
 You can pivot from an Azure AD identity alert to endpoint artifacts (process trees, file events) to cloud resource activity (Azure Resource Manager logs) without switching views.
+Entity pages for users, devices, IPs, and cloud resources pull from both Sentinel and Defender XDR telemetry.
+The attack timeline spans identity, endpoint, cloud, and email.
+Alert evidence is consolidated in a single tab regardless of source.

-Advanced Hunting
+Advanced hunting

 In the Azure Portal, Advanced Hunting queried Log Analytics tables only.
-In the unified portal, it queries across a superset:
+In the unified portal, it queries a superset:

 Table CategoryOld Sentinel PortalUnified Portal